ydahal1/ydahal1/ReadMe.md

 I know you are here for jokes, No worries !!
 Here are some new ones.
 Keep checking back for more laugh-out-loud jokes, brought to you by the dynamic duo of Chat GPT and GitHub Actions! __If they are not funny, blame OpenAI__

-Did you hear the news?
-FedEx and UPS are merging.
-They’re going to go by the name Fed-Up from now on.
+How do you make Lady Gaga cry?
+Poker face.

 [
-Fri Jul  4 00:29:00 UTC 2025
+Sat Jul  5 00:27:47 UTC 2025
  ]